 The observations one, two, three are taken when the lessons are taught in group clinical supervision model.
-The observation four is taken when the teachers exposed to traditional method before the exposure of Group Clinical Supervision Model.
+The observation IV is taken when the teachers exposed to traditional method before the exposure of Group Clinical Supervision Model.
+After that The observations 1, II, III are recorded in one after the other with a fixed stipulated time period after the exposure of GCSM every time.